The main symptoms you get with ALL are caused by not having enough normal blood cells, because there are too many blast cells in your bone marrow.

-Sometimes it’s not possible to make a diagnosis from a blood sample alone, because there may be leukaemia cells in your bone marrow, but not circulating in your blood yet.
-A bone marrow test is also useful at this point because it can be used to compare your blood cells after treatment to see how well you’ve responded.
+Sometimes it’s not possible to make a diagnosis from a blood sample alone, because there may be leukaemia cells in your bone marrow which aren’t circulating in your blood yet.
+Testing your bone marrow is also useful at this point because it can be used to compare your blood cells after treatment to see how well the treatment has worked.

-This test gives your doctors more information about:
+A bone marrow biopsy gives your doctors more information about:

 - the structure of your bone marrow